nodes777/Harold-Game/README.md

 * Remove Person or Harold Class, they can be the same thing
 * Figure out bubble food hierarchy.
 Why do I need food.render() and bubble.render(); They should fall back to the same thing
 * Add music
-* Delete food as its touched
+* Remove food when eaten, and when dropped off screen

 ##Bugs##
 *